alyssavanerelli/alyssavanerelli.github.io/_pages/presentations.md

 ---

 This is my [PechaKucha](https://pechakuchaavl.org/what-is-pecha-kucha) presentation for my public speaking final competition.
 A PechaKucha is a special type of presentation where the presenter has
 20 slides that automatically advance after 20 seconds.
-For my speech, I chose to speak about Southern Applachain Spruce-Fir forest conservation and I tied for first place.
+For my speech, I chose to talk about Southern Appalachian Spruce-Fir forest conservation and I tied for first place!
 This was such a fun opportunity to try out this presentation style and share information about this wonderful mountain range that I call home!

 {% include youtubePlayer.html id=page.sprucefiryoutubeId %}